onivim/oni2/docs/docs/using-onivim/emmet.md

 "editor.snippetSuggestions": "top"
 ```

-This ensures that Emmet expansions take priority over other suggestions.
+This ensures that Emmet expansions take priority over other completion items.